shockry/stillies-desktop/README.md

 2. What's with the name?

-It's a ridiculous pun on the work "movies"
+It's a ridiculous pun on the word "movies"

 # Roadmap if I keep coming back